-WARD 1 18 Priority No Priority Strategic Objective Location/Area Departmental Response to Priority Budget Linka 2019/2022 ge 2020/2021 2021/2022 Departmental Respupdate 2022 onse 1 Monitors for monkey problem SO2: Safe, Clean and Green Denneoord & Loeriepark To get the required te exercise however the Law Enforcement Sect Wild Life Incidents chnology i.e V matter is being VIFI, to the are investigated. eas is a costly Presently the There are currently more the troops of baboons and coutcast males.
-Although monitoring is done by baboon monitors, resident areas where baboons problematic are requested be vigilant.
-The publication requested to lodge composity with Law Enforcement confice hours and the Department after hours. daily the ace in are ed to ic is blaints during 2 Reseal of streets SO3: Affordable Quality Services Entire ward 21/22 - Fountain, Kandelaar, Manuel Villet 22/23 - Kamatjie & Frikkie Gericke No Planned work Bokmakierie Str Karee Str No further response 3 Upgrading of sidewalks SO3: Affordable Quality Services Entire ward Roads for reseal/rebuild to be prioritised in accordance with approved Municipal Pavement Management System.
-List of road names for the next five years still to be approved by the Budget Committee No Planned work R2,500,000 budgeted for the entire Municipality R2,500,000 budgeted for the entire Municipality No budget available to a to this matter ttend
+WARD 1 18 Priority No Priority Strategic Objective Location/Area Departmental Response to Priority Budget Linka 2019/2022 ge 2020/2021 2021/2022 Departmental update 2022 Response 1 Monitors for monkey problem SO2: Safe, Clean and Green Denneoord & Loeriepark To get the required te exercise however the Law Enforcement Sect Wild Life Incidents matter is being g investigated.
+Presently the There are currently troops of baboon outcast males.
+All monitoring is do baboon monitors, areas where be problematic are reproblematic are requested to loage with Law Enforce office hours an Department after I s and some though daily one by the residence in aboons are equested to e public is e complaints ment during d the Fire 2 Reseal of streets SO3: Affordable Quality Services Entire ward 21/22 - Fountain, Kandelaar, Manuel Villet 22/23 - Kamatjie & Frikkie Gericke No Planned work Bokmakierie Str Karee Str No further response e 3 Upgrading of sidewalks SO3: Affordable Quality Services Entire ward Roads for reseal/rebuild to be prioritised in accordance with approved Municipal Pavement Management System.
+List of road names for the next five years still to be approved by the Budget Committee No Planned work R2,500,000 budgeted for the entire Municipality R2,500,000 budgeted for the entire Municipality No budget availak to this matter ole to attend

 4 Overgrown erven SO2: Safe, Clean and Green Entire ward Done through current s ervice contrad ct Overgrown ervens cut on a maintenance schedule.
 5 Cleaning of the Katrivier SO2: Safe, Clean and Green Katrivier Currently in process of procuring a chipper to assist with the cleaning of the Katriver R200 000 R300 000 Kat river to be cleaned through alien clearing contract currently in process of appointing 6 Storm water SO1: Affordable Quality Services Entire ward Storm water Master Plan in process of being updated.
 This will indicate where capacity is a concern and highlight areas to be prioritised for upgrading/installation of storm water infrastructure phase.
-Depending on outcomes, projects will Depending on outcomes, projects will be prioritised and budgeted accordingly Depending on outcomes, projects will be prioritised and budgeted accordingly No further response 7 Hiking trails / Parks SO3: Develop & Grow George 18 The ward committee no developments and en Gardens to assess feasi ngage with bo oth Tourism ar Parks will engage with Tourism on a way forward 8 Street names and paint of street names SO3: Affordable Quality Services Entire ward Request to be replacement/installation George. added to on of all stree programme et names for Completed 9 Deforestation at dam SO2: Safe, Clean and Green 18 Deforestation will commence as soon as Chipper is procured R200 000 R300 000 - Alien clearing and deforestation tender out and all the priority areas for deforestation will be attended to 10 Funds to assist with safety patrol SO2: Safe, Clean and Green Entire ward The needs of all n investigated and quan - • Neighbourhood watch groups fall under the auspices of the SAPS.
-The recognised groups take place as to whether a report will be submitted to the are equipped wi th starter relevant Section 80 committee for consideration packs and training g by the Department of C Community Safety.
+Depending on Depending on outcomes, projects will be prioritised and budgeted accordingly Depending on outcomes, projects will be prioritised and budgeted accordingly No further response 7 Hiking trails / Parks SO3: Develop & Grow George 18 The ward committee no developments and er Gardens to assess feasi igage with bo oth Tourism ar Parks will engage with Tourism on a way forward 8 Street names and paint of street names SO3: Affordable Quality Services Entire ward Request to be replacement/installation George. added to on of all stree programme et names for Completed 9 Deforestation at dam SO2: Safe, Clean and Green 18 Deforestation will commence as soon as Chipper is procured R200 000 R300 000 - Alien clearing and deforestation tender out and all the priority areas for deforestation will be attended to 10 Funds to assist with safety patrol SO2: Safe, Clean and Green Entire ward The needs of all n investigated and quan • Neighbourhood watch groups fall under the auspices of the SAPS.
+The recognised groups take place as to whether a report will be submitted to the are equipped with starter relevant Section 80 committee for consideration packs and tr aining by the Department (of Community Safety.